Another short that was very fun to write – the first art show in human history.

 Michelle looked at where the hole in the air had been, and back to her keyboard She reconnected it, turned on the computer monitor, and looked again at what she had been about to send.

-She sighed, erased it, called the commenter a stupid ass instead, and went about her day.
+Then she erased it, called the commenter a stupid ass instead, and signed up for some yoga.

 This is a short story rough, a work in progress.